Peter Glenville

-Biography
+In the following decade, he transitioned to become a film director.
+His first film, The Prisoner (1955), was nominated for Best Film and Best British Film at the 9th British Academy Film Awards (BAFTA).

+Glenville was nominated for a Best Director Oscar and a Golden Globe for the 1964 film adaptation of the Jean Anouilh play Becket.
+He had previously directed the stage version.
+Two of his other films, Summer and Smoke (1961) and Term of Trial (1962), were both nominated for the Venice Film Festival's Golden Lion.
+In 2013 critic Rupert Christiansen posthumously described him as a "forgotten giant of mid-20th-century directing."

+Early life

-Born in Hampstead, London, into a theatrical family, Glenville was the son of Shaun Glenville (born John Browne, 1884–1968), an Irish-born comedian, and Dorothy Ward, both pantomime performers.
+Born in Hampstead, London, into a theatrical family, Glenville was the son of Shaun Glenville (born John Browne, 1884–1968), a comedian born in Ireland, and Dorothy Ward, both of whom were pantomime performers.
+The family were devout Irish Catholics, and Glenville maintained this religion for his entire life.

-He attended Stonyhurst College and then studied law at Christ Church, Oxford.
+He attended Stonyhurst College and studied law at Christ Church, Oxford.
 He was president of the Oxford University Dramatic Society, and performed in many roles for them.

 Career

+In London

-Glenville appeared as an actor in the UK, where he also started directing.
+Glenville performed as an actor in the UK, where he also started directing.
 Between 1934 and 1947, he appeared in various leading roles "ranging from Tony Pirelli in Edgar Wallace's gangster drama On the Spot and Stephen Cass in Mary Hayley Bell's horror thriller Duet for Two Hands to Romeo, Prince Hal and an intense Hamlet in a production which he also directed for the Old Vic company in Liverpool..."

 Glenville's directorial debut on Broadway was Terence Rattigan's The Browning Version in 1949, which starred Maurice Evans.

-Other notable productions which followed included The Innocents (1950), the stage adaptation of Henry James' The Turn of the Screw, Shakespeare's Romeo and Juliet, which starred Douglass Watson, Jack Hawkins and marked the Broadway debut of Olivia de Havilland (1951), Rattigan's Separate Tables (1954) and Georges Feydeau's Hotel Paradiso (1957).
+Other notable productions which followed included The Innocents (1950), the stage adaptation of Henry James's The Turn of the Screw; Shakespeare's Romeo and Juliet, which starred Douglass Watson and Jack Hawkins, and marked the Broadway debut of Olivia de Havilland (1951); Rattigan's Separate Tables (1954), and Georges Feydeau's Hotel Paradiso (1957).

-Glenville directed the Bridget Boland play The Prisoner at the Lyceum Theatre, Edinburgh in March 1954 and then at the Globe Theatre in London, starring Alec Guinness.
-Glenville directed the 1955 film version of The Prisoner, his film directorial debut.
-The film also starred his friend Alec Guinness.
+Glenville directed the Bridget Boland play The Prisoner at the Lyceum Theatre, Edinburgh in March 1954, and then at the Globe Theatre in London, starring Alec Guinness.
+Glenville made his film debut as director with the 1955 adaptation of The Prisoner.
+Alec Guinness repeated his starring role in the film.

+In New York

 In the 1960s, Glenville and his companion "Bill" Smith moved from London to New York and continued to work in the theatre and in films.
 From that period, he directed the musical Take Me Along (1959–60), based on Eugene O'Neill's play Ah, Wilderness!, with Jackie Gleason, Walter Pidgeon, Robert Morse, Una Merkel and Eileen Herlie.
 In 1960, Glenville also directed Barbara Bel Geddes and Henry Fonda on Broadway in Silent Night, Lonely Night by Robert Anderson.